zakir-ufuk/EggTimer/README.md

 # Egg Timer

-In this project I will try to make an Egg Timer.
+A note from Ufuk: In this project I will try to make an Egg Timer.
 Project description and new technologies that I will first use is stated below.

 ## Our Goal